 Burn day – Each day, the Santa Barbara County Fire Department announces on a recorded phone line whether burning is allowed with a permit.
 The designation of a burn day applies only to holders of current burn permits.
 It does not grant permission for any unpermitted burn activity.
-See Burn Permits & Burn Days.
+See Permit Burning.
 (See official definition under Burn Day in Rule 102.)

 Agricultural burning – open outdoor fires used in any of the following: